YasarGencer/Unity-NextRogue/README.md

 Oher characters attacks might be used as spells in game.

 Spell List :
+  - Reaper
+    - Summons a reaper that seings itself and damages the enemies on the way
+  - Dual Shot
+    - Shoots a dual projectile that explodes and give AoE on contact
   - _zacQ
     - Throw a projectile to cursor
     - On hit throw a secon one to different enemy